 - Excess salivation, drooling

-- Blood tests—to look for infections or metabolic change
+- Blood tests—to look for infections or other changes

 There is currently no cure for ALS.
 A combination of treatments may help to reduce or manage symptoms.
 Treatment options include: